WDI-SEA/react-development-course-materials/schedules/normal-schedule.md

   - The student does this individually.
   - The starter code (for you or lost students) and solution code is [here](https://git.generalassemb.ly/education-product/React-Exercise-Solutions/tree/master/projects/project-02-nested-components).
 This is a public repo.
 - Lesson 14 (LoTR codealong):
-  - This can be an assigned exercise or a codealong.
+  - This is before an exercises - teach it as a codealong.
 It builds a simple React app from scratch.
   - The solution is [here](https://git.generalassemb.ly/education-product/React-Exercise-Solutions/tree/master/exercises/lord-of-the-rings/src).
+- Lesson 15 (Film exercise, part 1 - components)
+  - Students can optionally work in pairs.
+  - The solution is a branch in the repo [here]().

 - [Quiz 1 is here](https://git.generalassemb.ly/education-product/react-instructor-notes/blob/master/quizzes/quiz-1-after-LoTR.md)